Dalgliesh (TV series): Development and casting

 New Pictures secured the rights to adapt three of James' novels across six episodes with future seasons outlined.
 It was announced in October 2020 that Channel 5 and Acorn TV (via Acorn Media Enterprises) had commissioned the series with Bertie Carvel in the titular role and each story having its own cast.
-A creative team of mostly women would be behind the series, with Helen Edmundson writing, Jill Robertson directing, Georgie Fallon producing, and Elaine Pyke executive producing.
+A creative team would be behind the series, with Helen Edmundson writing, Jill Robertson directing, Georgie Fallon producing, and Elaine Pyke executive producing.

 Filming

 Principal photography for the first series was going to take place in December 2020 but was postponed to 2021.
 The project received funding from All3Media International and Northern Ireland Screen.

-Production on the second series is expected to take place in the summer of 2022.
+Production on the second series took place in the summer of 2022.

 Release

 Acorn TV released a trailer for the series at the end of September 2021.
-On 22 October, Channel 5 announced episodes would air biweekly on Thursdays and Fridays.
+On 22 October, Channel 5 announced that episodes would air biweekly on Thursdays and Fridays.